AlexandraOricchio/Farmers-Markets-in-the-USA/README.md

 ![sidebar](Images/market_info.JPG)

 Our second visual is a bar chart which displays the number of markets each product is available at.
 This bar chart responds to the state dropdown selection as well.
 When a state is selected, the bar chart populates with data specific to the chosen state.
 It also futures a Payment tab that displays the accepted payment types in the selected state based on product.
-This visual also includes its own drop down to view where specific products are most popularly sold.
-Based on the selected product from the drop down, the bar chart presents the proportion of markets in each state that sell said product.
+This visual also includes its own dropdown to view where specific products are most popularly sold.
+Based on the selected product from the dropdown, the bar chart presents the proportion of markets in each state that sell said product.

 ![product_count](Images/product_count_tx.JPG)